wagerfield/onno/docs/api.md

 <Box maxw={3} theme={theme} />
 ```

 In the example above the `maxWidth` render function has two `themeKeys`.
-Typically you will only have one key, but this demonstrates that multiple theme keys can be used to lookup and resolve a value.
+Typically you will only have one theme key, but this demonstrates that multiple theme keys can be used to lookup and resolve a value.
 Much like `propsKeys` the order of the theme keys defines the order of precedence in which they are resolved.

-Since both `maxWidths` and `sizes` are specified as arrays of values within the `theme` their values are resolved by passing integers to index the array.
+Since both `maxWidths` and `sizes` are specified as arrays of values within the `theme` their values are resolved by passing integers to index the arrays.

 The first `Box` passes an index of "1" which resolves to "256px" from the `maxWidths` theme array.
 The second `Box` passes an index of "2" which falls outside of the `maxWidths` array, so the resolver moves onto the next theme key (`sizes`) where it is able to resolve the value of "32px" at this location.
 The third `Box` passes an index of "3" which falls outside the `sizes` theme array and therefore the raw value of "3" is rendered.

-Finally, both `props` and `themeKeys` support dot syntax strings to allow you to nest parts of your theme if so desired.
+Finally, both `props` and `themeKeys` support dot syntax strings to allow you to nest parts of your `theme` (or `defaults`) if so desired.
 For example:

 ```jsx
 import styled from "styled-components"